 The Division of Physical Therapy offers three avenues for admission into the Doctor of Physical Therapy (DPT) Degree Program; 1.
 Traditional Admissions2.
 Articulation Agreement3.
 SU Undergraduate Physical Therapy Guaranteed Acceptance Regardless of the route of application, processing for the DPT program is through the Physical Therapy Central Application Service (PTCAS).
 Although these applications are processed…Read More about PT admissions requirements

 Applications for SU’s Doctor of Physical Therapy Program are completed and verified utilizing the Physical Therapy Centralized Application system.
 Please see the PTCAS website for information regarding applications and deadlines.
 See the FAQ page for additional information for frequently asked admissions questions.
 Questions or problems?
-Contact: Linda J Burrow, Admission Coordinator Division of Physical Therapy…Read More about the application process
+Contact: Patty Kline, Admission Coordinator Division of Physical Therapy…Read More about the application process

 SU DPT Articulation Agreements